Attachment-Focused EMDR

 You might notice:

-Often, these patterns are not just cognitive—they are rooted in how past experiences were stored in the nervous system and shaped your sense of safety, connection, and self-worth.
+Often, these patterns are rooted more deeply in how past experiences were stored in your nervous system and shaped your sense of safety, connection, and self-worth.

 What You May Begin to Notice